zzz0906/LeetCode/README.md

 Tha's means we need to split in the middle and let left as the left tree and right as the right tree.

 We can use recursive again!
 Yes!
 AC!

+## 109. Convert Sorted List to Binary Search Tree
+It just tranfer to 108.
+It's a simple question.